-The Community Alcohol and Drug Services (CADS) Pregnancy and Parental Service (PPS) is a multi disciplinary team which offers:
+The Community Alcohol and Drug Services (CADS) Pregnancy and Parental Service (PPS) is a team which offers:

-This client group typically may be poorly engaged with services for a number of reasons including poverty, poor access to transport and fear of stigma and judgement (and subsequent involvement of child welfare agencies).
+The women who most need this assistance may be poorly engaged with services for a number of reasons including poverty, poor access to transport and fear of stigma and judgement (and involvement of child welfare agencies because of this).

-Periods of engagement may vary from consultation and brief intervention to long term intensive case management which may continue for years.
-Services are provided by a multi disciplinary team across a number of settings including home visiting, outpatient antenatal clinics, CADS units and hospital settings.
+Periods of assistance will vary from consultation and brief intervention to long term intensive case management which may continue for years.
+Services are provided across a number of settings including home visiting, outpatient antenatal clinics, CADS units and hospital settings.

-The nurse/caseworker roles are broad based and autonomous.
-They carry out a wide variety of functions including:
+The nurse/caseworker carries out a wide variety of functions including:

-Coordination of care is an important aspect of the nurse/caseworker role as due to the complex nature of client cases, it is usual, over time, for multiple services and agencies to be involved.
+Coordination of care is an important part of the nurse/caseworker role as due to the complex nature of client cases, it is usual, over time, for multiple services and agencies to be involved.

-The team aim to use individualised assessment to identify treatment goals with each client.
-These vary immensely and are client driven.
+Treatment goals are identified through individualised assessment.
+These are very different and focus on what the woman wants to gain.
 Areas addressed are physical and mental health, child health, parenting and advocacy relating to children, education and childcare.
 Relationship and addictions treatment are also made available.